wedizo/ChatGPT-Micro-Cap-Experiment/Experiment Details/Q&A.md

 ### What return are you expecting by the end?
 Originally, I expected 5–10%.
 But with the kind of asymmetric moves it’s hit so far, I think 25–30% isn’t out of the question, if it can manage risk well.

+### Why are you using 4o?
+Doesn't ChatGPT have better models?
+To be honest, I didn't think about it and just used the defult model.
+I may switch over to a more advanced one, but I will explictly state when and what model.

 ### How do you ensure the limit orders get filled?
 I mirror the trades in a real Vanguard brokerage account.
 If it executes there, I log the fill in the simulation.

 ### Could this actually be a real investing strategy?
 It has serious potential.
 Most retail traders chase SPY predictions with random forests and fail.
 Real alpha hides in footnotes, obscure filings, and early-stage clinical data, files an LLM can parse in seconds.
-If combined with human oversight, this could absolutely be a viable hybrid strategy.
+If combined with human oversight, this could potentially be a viable hybrid strategy.
+Of course, much more rigorous testing is needed.

 Want to submit a question?